Seth W. Stoughton

-Seth Stoughton is an Assistant Professor at the University of South Carolina School of Law, where he is affiliated with the Rule of Law Collaborative.
+Seth Stoughton is an Associate Professor at the University of South Carolina School of Law, where he is affiliated with the Rule of Law Collaborative.
 His scholarship focuses on the regulation of police and has appeared in the Minnesota Law Review, the Tulane Law Review, the Virginia Law Review, and other journals.
 He is a frequent lecturer on policing issues, regularly appears on national and international media, and has written for The New York Times, The Atlantic, TIME, and other news publications.
 He teaches Police Law & Policy, Criminal Law, Criminal Procedure, and the Regulation of Vice.

 Seth served as an officer with the Tallahassee Police Department for five years.
 In that time, he trained other officers, helped create policies to govern the use of new technologies, earned multiple instructor and operator certifications, and taught personal safety and self-defense courses in the community.
 In 2004, he received a Formal Achievement Award for his role as a founding member of the Special Response Team.
 After leaving the police department in 2005, Seth spent three years as an Investigator in the Florida Department of Education's Office of Inspector General, where he handled a variety of criminal and administrative investigations.
 In 2008, he received a statewide award for his work combating private school tuition voucher fraud.